Map Tiles

 Why are vector tiles better than raster?

-Vector tiles are newer than raster tiles and offer greater flexibility than raster tiles.
+Vector tiles are more modern than raster tiles and offer greater flexibility than raster tiles.
 For example, you can customize the styles of the map or localize the map to support multiple languages.

 How can I modify map styles and create my map style?